-The white balance dE determines how accurately a TV can display different shades of gray, which range from white all the way to black.
+The white balance dE determines how accurately a TV can display different shades of gray, which range from white to black.
 The white balance dE affects the overall color temperature of the entire picture, though issues will be most apparent with different shades of gray.

 In the above grayscale gradient, you can see a fairly dramatic example of how an imbalance in color composition affects a particular shade of gray.
-The 70% and 80% shades both have a good deal more red than they should, and this throws off not only their own appearance but also the way they interact with close shades.
+The 70% and 80% shades both have a good deal more red than they should, and this throws off not only their appearance but also the way they interact with close shades.

 To compare the difference between high (bad) and low (good) white balance dE for regular pictures, take a look at the following images.
-You can see that even a bad white balance dE isn't the end of the world when it comes to overall picture, so this isn't the biggest problem a TV can have.
+You can see that even a bad white balance dE isn't the end of the world when it comes to the overall picture, so this isn't the biggest problem a TV can have.

 To test for white balance dE, we use a Colorimetry Research CR-250-RH spectrophotometer (connected to PC via USB) to analyze the accuracy of a series of shades of gray produced by the CalMAN 5 for Business software and displayed on the TV.
 Each shade is displayed on a window that takes up 18% of the screen.
 The lower the average dE for all the shades, the better.
 We perform this measurement one-time pre-calibration, and once post.